mavnn/mavnn.github.com/source/_posts/2015-05-06-ecumenical-apis.markdown

 Again: quite nice, if I do say so myself.

-So there you have it - want to take play nicely the whole .net ecosystem?
+So there you have it - want to play nicely the whole .net ecosystem?
 Be kind to your consumers, and build them an ecumenical API!